gshubham96/dante-portfolio/src/content/blog/post-1.md

 Step 4: Nonlinear optimization aligns all the small submaps to form the big map using the relative poses computed in the first step.
 This step also corrects for errors in global position using loop closure.

 We loop till kingdome come?!
 Of course there are a bunch of different logic that builds on top of this to ensure that algorithm runs in real time in the real world.

+## slam_toolbox by Steve Macenski

+Okay this one quite interesting as well.
+It works in real-time and has a capable navigation stack backing it.
+I have already tested it once in simulation however, that wasn't very exciting (since I couldn't really dive into the nitty-gritty yet).
+I have also started building a small robot with LiDAR so that I can see it perform IRL.
+I will make notes along the way, especially to document the process and the working of nav2/slam_toolbox (as I understand it).

+The toolbox is essentially based on Karto-SLAM, which I believe is explained in the paper: [Efficient Sparse Pose Adjustment for 2D mapping](http://ais.informatik.uni-freiburg.de/publications/papers/konolige10iros.pdf).
+Could be wrong, things were a bit murky.

+There is a strong motivation behind exploring this in detail.
+  1. It could prove to be quite useful in building a USV control/survey platform, with focus of slam_toolbox on object avoidance and planning only.
+  2. People at OpenNavigation have done some great work.
+It would be wise to build on their efforts than starting from scratch.
+  3. My efforts could contribute back to community, introduce a third navigation component which I can use to build my profile, pick up paid commisions along the way and the like.

+What are my objectives?
+- [ ] Document the code behind [this example](https://roboticsbackend.com/ros2-nav2-generate-a-map-with-slam_toolbox/#Start_Nav2_and_ROS2_slam_toolbox).
+- [ ] Run the example on a "mini-pc" with HIL (gazebo on my laptop).
+- [ ] Run the example with real-world robot for benchmarking.

+My use-case is on water, this means there is no odometry coming from wheels.
+There is also another state coming in the global context (gps).
+I will use a two step approach to build for this use case.

+- [ ] Add a state estimation node for navigation output in global context.
+- [ ] Replace existing odometry node.
+Add EKF for taking in input from wheel odometry.

+Assuming things are smooth sailing so far, I will add an IMU (Could be interesting to consider using data from pixhawk here).

+- [ ] Transform the output of the robot from body frame to "world-horizontal" frame.
+I could simulate the environment conditions by driving the robot on uneven surface.
+- [ ] Remove wheel odometry and consider velocity coming in from IMU to perform odometry estimate.
+This is where the real fun will begin.

+### How does slam_toolbox (and by extention - Nav2) work?

+So the best way I have found to understand anything related to ros2 is by first running the code and then printing the output of `rqt_graph`.
+[It](http://wiki.ros.org/rqt_graph) provides a GUI plugin for visualizing the ROS computation graph.
+If the topics and nodes are named meaningfully, there's a lot one can take from it.
+In these notes, I am following the tutorial laid out by The Robotics Backend [here](https://roboticsbackend.com/ros2-nav2-generate-a-map-with-slam_toolbox/#Start_Nav2_and_ROS2_slam_toolbox).

+On a new machine, I installed ubuntu 22.04 along with the ros2 stack.
+I then followed the steps there verbatim. `rqt_graph` output of the simulation is available here.